JankariTech/blog/src/assets/Locust/locust-03.md

 Now we want to go the next step and use multiple ownCloud users.

-I will use the term "ownCloud user" for users that are set-up in the ownCloud system, have a username and password and can be used to login into the system.
+I will use the term "ownCloud user" for users that are set up in the ownCloud system, have a username and password and can be used to log in into the system.
 When I'm using the term "locust user" I'm talking about simulated users that hammer the server with requests.
-So far we used only one ownCloud user "admin" and multiple locust users.
+So far, we used only one ownCloud user "admin" and multiple locust users.
 All locust users used that one ownCloud user to access the ownCloud server.

 In this part of the series we want to have one ownCloud user for every locust user, so every `TaskSet` will be connecting with an own ownCloud user to the ownCloud server.